 Portability: This chair weighs approximately 4lbs.
 Offers fold down seat back with adjustable carry strap for ease of transport and storage.

-Adaptability: The Fisher Price Healthy Care Deluxe Booster Seat has three height adjustments to adjust for development, different children, or a variety of seat and dining surface heights.
+Adaptability: The Fisher Price Healthy Care Booster Seat has three height adjustments to adjust for development, different children, or a variety of seat and dining surface heights.
 This chair can accommodate up to 50 lbs and is recommended for children 12 months old and up.
 Also includes a feeding tray with a snap on lid.

 We hope you enjoyed our post on the Best High Chairs!